Motorhome hire agency: History

-Motorhome hire agencies emerged in the UK in 2005, after motorhome hire as a practice began to take off with holidaymakers in the UK.
-In recent years, motorhome hire agencies in the UK have become increasingly popular for two reasons.
-Firstly, many UK motorhome owners have sought to earn an additional income from their motorhome.
-This led to many motorhome owners fearing the repossession of their vehicle.
-Secondly, UK holidaymakers were looking for a cheaper alternative to overseas travel and travellers from outside the UK benefited from a favourable exchange rate.
+Motorhome hire agencies emerged in the United Kingdom in 2005, after motorhome hire as a practice began to take off with holidaymakers in the UK.
+In recent years, these agencies have gained prominence for two main reasons.
+Firstly, numerous motorhome owners in the UK have sought to generate additional income by renting out their vehicles, partly driven by concerns about the potential repossession of their motorhomes.
+Secondly, UK holidaymakers have been actively exploring cost-effective alternatives to overseas travel, while international travelers visiting the UK have benefited from a favorable exchange rate.

 Campervan and motorhome hire comparison

 Campervan hire vehicles are generally smaller than their motorhome counterparts.
 The height, length and width of the vehicle will be smaller and the maximum mass will also be less.
-As a result, campervans will be easier to drive with some being almost like driving cars (especially campervans that are based on the Ford Transit or VW T series) and suitable for most driving licences.
+As a result, campervans will be easier to drive with some being almost like driving cars (especially campervans that are based on the Ford Transit or VW T series) and suitable for most driving licenses.
 Contrastingly, motorhomes will offer more space and facilities.
 Insurance with campervan management companies is often cheaper and this results in an overall lower total hire cost.

 How it works

 The concept of motorhome hire is similar to that associated with holiday cottage rentals.
 Motorhome owners list their vehicles with a hire agency.
 The vehicle is typically given an online profile and marketed by the hire agency.

 Bookings come through the agency and the company deals with all the financial matters and insurance.
 The customer is then able to collect the motorhome from the owner and the owner is paid a fee.

-Most UK agencies work on a commission basis.
+Most businesses in the United Kingdom operate on a commission basis.
 For example, hirer X may pay £1000 for a 1 week hire.
 The motorhome hire agency will then subtract the VAT and insurance costs before paying a commission percentage to the motorhome owner.
 The percentage paid varies between different companies with some paying 50% or lower, and some up to 75%.

 Whilst the vehicle is on hire with the agency it is protected by their insurance and breakdown cover.
 In the event of damage or an accident, the motorhome hire agency will retrieve the necessary cost of repair from the hirer.

 Any motorhome owner can register their motorhome with a hire agency provided that they can supply it in clean working order to customers.